 In this first video, Nerissa shows you how she unboxes and assembles her GRIT Freedom Chair, all from sitting on the floor!
 She makes quick work of attaching the front wheel, but we'll go through that step in more detail in the second video.

-Installing the front wheel
+Installing the front wheel and headset

 Take your first ride